Our recruitment process

 We base our selection processes on the person specification for the job and you therefore need to make sure you have provided relevant information to cover the set criteria.

 Once we receive your application in the human resources department, it is then passed to the selection panel, which is made up of managers/supervisors in the relevant area.
 There are 2 people who shortlist and they will do so using a standard system and the criteria to be assessed at application stage, indicated on the person specification.
-Every shortlist is checked by HR once completed to ensure consistency and to check compliance with our obligations under the Positive about Disabled People award to ensure we interview all those with disabilities who meet the essential person specification.
+Every shortlist is checked by HR once completed to ensure consistency and to check compliance with our obligations under the Disability Confident Award to ensure we interview all those with disabilities who meet the essential person specification.

 If you have been shortlisted, you will be informed of the interview date, and if you have to do a presentation, test or task as part of the interview, by email.